Toxin-antitoxin system

 A toxin-antitoxin system consists of a "toxin" and a corresponding "antitoxin", usually encoded by closely linked genes.
 The toxin is usually a protein while the antitoxin can be a protein or an RNA.
 Toxin-antitoxin systems are widely distributed in prokaryotes, and organisms often have them in multiple copies.
 When these systems are contained on plasmids – transferable genetic elements – they ensure that only the daughter cells that inherit the plasmid survive after cell division.
 If the plasmid is absent in a daughter cell, the unstable antitoxin is degraded and the stable toxic protein kills the new cell; this is known as 'post-segregational killing' (PSK).

 Toxin-antitoxin systems are typically classified according to how the antitoxin neutralises the toxin.
 In a type I toxin-antitoxin system, the translation of messenger RNA (mRNA) that encodes the toxin is inhibited by the binding of a small non-coding RNA antitoxin that binds the toxin mRNA.
 The toxic protein in a type II system is inhibited post-translationally by the binding of an antitoxin protein.
 Type III toxin-antitoxin systems consist of a small RNA that binds directly to the toxin protein and inhibits its activity.
-There are also types IV-VI, which are less common.
+There are also types IV, V and VI, which are less common.
 Toxin-antitoxin genes are often inherited through horizontal gene transfer and are associated with pathogenic bacteria, having been found on plasmids conferring antibiotic resistance and virulence.

 Chromosomal toxin-antitoxin systems also exist, some of which are thought to perform cell functions such as responding to stresses, causing cell cycle arrest and bringing about programmed cell death.
 In evolutionary terms, toxin-antitoxin systems can be considered selfish DNA in that the purpose of the systems are to replicate, regardless of whether they benefit the host organism or not.
 Some have proposed adaptive theories to explain the evolution of toxin-antitoxin systems; for example, chromosomal toxin-antitoxin systems could have evolved to prevent the inheritance of large deletions of the host genome.
 Toxin-antitoxin systems have several biotechnological applications, such as maintaining plasmids in cell lines, targets for antibiotics, and as positive selection vectors.

 Biological functions

 Stabilization and fitness of mobile DNA

 As stated above, toxin-antitoxin systems are well characterized as plasmid addiction modules.
 It was also proposed that toxin-antitoxin systems have evolved as plasmid exclusion modules.
-A cell that would carry two plasmids from the same incompatibility group will eventually generate two daughters cells carrying either plasmid.
+A cell that carries two plasmids from the same incompatibility group will eventually generate two daughter cells carrying either plasmid.
 Should one of these plasmids encode for a TA system, its "displacement" by another TA-free plasmid system will prevent its inheritance and thus induce post-segregational killing.
 This theory was corroborated through computer modelling.
 Toxin-antitoxin systems can also be found on other mobile genetic elements such as conjugative transposons and temperate bacteriophages and could be implicated in the maintenance and competition of these elements.